cristan/improved-un-locodes/README.md

 ATVIE,Vienna
 ```

-This is much more useful.
-Not only because of the easier setup, but mostly because of its sheer size.
+This is much more usable than the [aliases](data/alias.csv) in the original.
+Not only because of the improved user-friendlyness, but mostly because of its sheer size.
 The official dataset has less than 100 aliases, this one has over 575.000.

 # About UN/LOCODES
 The United Nations Code for Trade and Transport Locations is a code list mantained by UNECE (a United Nations agency) to facilitate trade.
 The list is comes from the [UNECE page](http://www.unece.org/cefact/locode/welcome.html), released twice a year.
 However, this dataset is based on [datasets/un-locode](https://github.com/datasets/un-locode), which is already much better than the original (e.g. no more encoding problems).